fedeghe/upload-web-worker/README.md

 > yarn && yarn start  // in the repo root, let it run
 > node index.js // in `source/srv` (upload endpoint)
 ```
-the upload one or more files and check the `source/srv/uploads` folder content
+now upload one or more files and check the `source/srv/uploads` folder content

 ---
 ##### (aborted streams are anyway partially written, but this is sompletely another story)